restatedev/restate-google-adk-example/README.md

 ## What is Restate?

-**Restate** is a platform that makes AI agents bulletproof.
+**Restate** is a platform that makes AI agents durable.
 Think of it as a safety net for your AI workflows.

-### The Problem
-Traditional AI agents are fragile:
-- ❌ Crash and lose all progress when something goes wrong
-- ❌ Can't handle long-running tasks that need human input
-- ❌ Difficult to debug when they fail
-- ❌ No way to pause, resume, or rollback operations

-### The Solution: Durable Execution
-Restate provides **durable execution** - your AI agents can:
+With Restate, your AI agents can:
 - ✅ **Never lose progress** - if your agent crashes, it picks up exactly where it left off
 - ✅ **Wait for human approval** - pause execution for days/weeks until a human approves
-- ✅ **Store context safely** - agent memory persists across restarts
+- ✅ **Store context safely** - agent memory persists across restarts with built-in session management
 - ✅ **Complete observability** - see exactly what your agent did and when
 - ✅ **Handle failures gracefully** - automatic retries, timeouts, and error recovery
 - ✅ **Run complex workflows** - orchestrate multiple agents, run tasks in parallel